 She was a member of HSBC Finance's Board from 2001 to 2005.
 Ms. Disney is a Partner and Co-Founder of Women's Enterprise Initiative, Northwest Connecticut founded in January 2010.
 She was formerly Executive Vice President for Content at News Corporation from 1999 to 2009, and a member of its worldwide Executive Management Committee.
 She held various positions with The News Corporation Limited from 1989 to 2009.
 From 2004 to 2008 she was also Executive Chairman Gemstar-TV Guide International.
 She has also been a director of the Center for Communication from 2001 to 2008 and served as a director of The CIT Group from 1998 to 2001.
-Currently she serves on the board of Western Connecticut Healthcare and the board of the North Western Connecticut Economic Development Corporation and Gemstar-TV Guide International.
+Currently she serves on the board of Western Connecticut Healthcare and the board of the North Western Connecticut Economic Development Corporation.
+Ms. Disney has 40 years of experience in the communications industry, of which 20 were as an executive at News Corporation and Gemstar-TV Guide International.
 Ms. Disney's leadership roles in the communications and marketing areas bring particular expertise to HSBC's efforts to promote HSBC's brand values and standards.
 In these leadership roles, Ms. Disney has also had extensive experience in running complex organizations.
 With her experience at Gemstar-TV Guide International, Ms. Disney obtained a strong understanding of the important issues for international businesses.
-In addition, Ms. Disney has served on the Board of Directors for HSBC is operations in North America more generally.
+In addition, Ms. Disney has served on the Board of Directors for HSBC Finance, which was previously Household International, from 2001 until 2005, which provides a historical insight into HSBC's operations in North America more generally.

 Irene M. Dorner, age 59, joined the HSBC USA, HSBC Bank USA and HSBC North America Boards and was appointed President and Chief Executive Officer of HSBC USA and HSBC Bank USA in January 2010.
 Ms. Dorner was also appointed Chairman of the Board of HSBC USA and HSBC Bank USA and Chief Executive Officer of HSBC North America in October 2011.
 She is a member of the HSBC USA, HSBC Bank USA and HSBC North America Compliance Committees.
 She joined HSBC in 1986 and has held numerous positions in the United Kingdom and Asia.
 She previously held the position of Deputy Chairman and Chief Executive Officer of HSBC Bank Malaysia Berhad, Chairman of HSBC Amanah and Chairman of HSBC Amanah Takaful from 2007 to 2009.
-From 2006 to 2007, she was General Manager Premier and Wealth, and from 2003 to 2006 she was General Manager, North, Scotland and Northern Ireland, of HSBC Bank plc.
+From 2006 to 2007, she was General Manager Premier and Wealth, and from 2003 to 2006 she was General Manager,

+North, Scotland and Northern Ireland, of HSBC Bank plc.
 Ms. Dorner is a Group Managing Director as of February 1, 2013, and has been a Group General Manager since 2007.
 Ms. Dorner also serves on the Board of the British-American Business Council, The Clearing House and the Financial Services Roundtable.